gogama/httpx/FAQ.md

 Event handlers may change the execution in the ways listed below, but must otherwise treat the execution as immutable.

-- An event handler may always use `SetValue` to store a value into the execution.
+- Any event handler may use `SetValue` to store a value into the execution.
 - The `BeforeExecutionStart` event handler may replace the execution plan with an equivalent plan.
 The new plan's context must be equal to, or a child of, the old plan's context.
-- The `BeforeAttempt` event handler may replace the current attempt's request with an equivalent request.
+- The `BeforeAttempt` event handler may replace the current attempt's request with an equivalent request or modify the request fields.
 The new request's context must be equal to, or a child of, the old request's context.
-- The `BeforeReadBody` event handler may
+- The `BeforeReadBody` event handler may replace the current attempt's response with an equivalent response or modify the response fields.
+  If the response body reader is altered, it must be replaced by a new, unclosed, reader *and* the event handler is responsible for ensuring the old body reader is fully read and closed.

 ### 5. What are plugins?